 It is said that once you understand category theory you become unable to describe it to others.
 I think this is a real phenomenon related to this abstraction dilemma.

-The infamous Algol 68 manual used several different font to make such distinctions.
+The infamous Algol 68 manual used several different fonts to make such distinctions.
 They sort of succeeded but the result was a book that took a year to comprehend.
 Perhaps natural language precludes a fix to these problems.